-I used to think that rule was absurdly picky and pointless, but it actually makes sense.
+I used to think this rule was absurdly picky and pointless, but now it actually makes sense to me.
 You pick a track and let your taste buds stay on that track throughout the meal, instead of jumping around and confusing them.
-But do whatever you want.

 Because you have to know what you’re getting yourself into.
-It took me most of a year to come to terms with the idea that I am allowed to ask and I won’t sound like a nosey, ungrateful glutton, which is exactly how I would feel at home if I didn’t know the hosts well.
+It took me most of a year to come to terms with the idea that I am allowed to ask and I won’t sound like a nosey, ungrateful glutton, which is exactly how I would feel asking those questions in the US if I didn’t know the hosts well.

-The first time I went to a Sunday lunch with the family here in Italy, we snacked on some yummy olives and other antipasti until one of the aunts brought a pan of lasagna out of the kitchen and served me a much larger piece than I would have taken on my own.
+The first time I went to a Sunday lunch with the family here in Italy, we snacked on olives and other antipasti until one of the aunts brought a pan of lasagna out of the kitchen and served me a much larger piece than I would have taken on my own.

-I’m not proud to say that a similar thing happened again at a second family dinner, but after that I did learn.
+I’m not proud to say that a similar thing happened again at a second family dinner, but after that I did eventually learn.

 Often if you want a secondo, you skip the primo and order a contorno.
 If you order a primo, you’ll want an antipasto first.
-Or you order antipasti to share (or not), then a primo for yourself, then one secondo to split with your dinner date (romantic or otherwise).
+Or you order antipasti to share (or not) and a primo for yourself, then one secondo to split with your dinner date (romantic or otherwise).

 A contorno can be served whenever you like – with the primo, with the secondo (the most common option), or after both.
 The waiter will ask you when you want it.
 Be ready with your plan.

 Whew.
 Now that you’ve potentially eaten four different plates of food, take a breath because it’s time for a fifth.
 If you’re in a restaurant, now’s the time to reassess what you’ve done and strategize going forward.
 If you’re at someone’s house, you’ll be offered…

-Near the end of one of my first Italian dinner parties, I was stuffed when the host asked if I wanted fruit before dessert.
+Near the end of one of my first Italian dinner parties, I was stuffed when the host asked if I wanted some fruit before dessert.
 I reluctantly said yes.
 I did this for two reasons:

 (“DOLE-chay”) Dessert.
 Finally.
 This can overlap with coffee if and only if some people want dessert and some just want an espresso as their dessert.
 But you can’t have coffee first and then dessert.
 You just can’t.